-Rikhi is the Founder and CEO In-Sewa Foundation. non-profit organization dedicated humanitarian and social activities where he altruistically serves those in need with passion.
+Rikhi is the Founder and CEO of In-Sewa Foundation, a non-profit organization dedicated to humanitarian and social activities where he altruistically serves those in need with passion.
 Rikhi has been conferred Honorary Doctorate in Humanity by University of Cambodia as well as Vietnam National University for his significant humanitarian work in Indo-China.
+In March 2019, Rikhi has been awarded Development Medal First Class by the President of Laos.